Policies and Statements

 In some cases, we may not be able to fully comply with your requests.
 For example, even if you request that we delete your personal information, we may need to retain your data for legal purposes.
 In these cases, we will respond to your request and explain the extent to which we were able to comply.

 Users may submit information to community areas of MathWorks web sites that may be publicly accessible.
-For instance, users may create a community profile that includes a personal bio and social media links, participate in contests in MATLAB Central, contribute files and products to File Exchange, rate and review tools in Add-Ons, or submit questions and comments to ThingSpeak™ Community.
+For instance, users may create a community profile that includes a personal bio and social media links, participate in contests in MATLAB Central, contribute files and products to File Exchange and Add-On Explorer, rate and review tools in File Exchange and Add-On Explorer, or submit questions and comments to ThingSpeak™ Community.
 The content you submit to these community areas, including personal information, may not be subject to the protections afforded information collected in other sections of the MathWorks web site.
 The content you submit will be accessible from any part of the world via the Internet, and any information your submissions contain may be used by MathWorks and the public, both within and outside the country from which you posted.

 MathWorks complies with applicable privacy laws, including the EU General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), and adheres to fair information practice principles.
-These principles include the Privacy Shield Principles of notice, choice, accountability for onward transfer, security, data integrity and purpose limitation, access, and recourse, enforcement, and liability.
+These principles include: notice, choice, accountability for onward transfer, security, data integrity and purpose limitation, access, and recourse, enforcement, and liability.

 You have the right to object to the processing of your personal data on the grounds that the processing is not lawful.
 You have the right to data portability, the right to withdraw consent to processing, and the right to lodge a complaint with a supervisory authority.

-For GDPR purposes, MathWorks representative is The MathWorks GmbH, Adalperostr.
-45, München (Ismaning), 85737, Germany.
+For GDPR purposes, MathWorks representative is The MathWorks GmbH, Weihenstephaner Str.
+6, 81673 München, Germany.

-MathWorks has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, visit http://www.bbb.org/eu-privacy-shield for more information and to file a complaint at no cost to you.
-Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield panel.
+MathWorks has further committed to refer unresolved privacy complaints under the DPF to an independent dispute resolution mechanism, the BBB National Programs Data Privacy Framework Services, operated by BBB National Programs based in the United States.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, you can get more information and file a complaint using the BBB National Programs Dispute Resolution Process.
+This service is provided free of charge to you.
+Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available.

 Most MathWorks products and services are accessed using your MathWorks Account.
 Your name, email address, country, and the reason for your use of MathWorks products and services are required to create a MathWorks Account.
 This information is provided by either you or your organization at the time the account is created.
 We do not allow children under 13 to create a MathWorks Account.
 Accounts for children must be created by an authorized adult who can consent on the child’s behalf.

-When you are signed in with your MathWorks Account, MathWorks can associate your user ID and usage with licenses and subscriptions to MathWorks products and services to which you have access.
+When you are signed in to your MathWorks Account, MathWorks can link your login and usage with licenses and subscriptions to MathWorks products and services to which you have access.

 The MathWorks web site also has several forms and additional collection methods that request contact, payment, and other information.
 Providing this information is optional, but you may be unable to complete certain transactions, obtain certain services, or access certain features of the MathWorks web site or software without providing the requested information.
 When you voluntarily submit information to us through a form on our web site and that information is not part of a legal or business transaction (for example, if you download a white paper or send us feedback), you consent to the storage and use of your information for the purpose for which it was submitted and your information may also be used for sales and marketing purposes unless you opt out.